Battle of Stalingrad: Air attacks

 In mid-October, after receiving reinforcements from the Caucasus theatre, the Luftwaffe intensified its efforts against the remaining Red Army positions holding the west bank.
 Luftflotte 4 flew 1,250 sorties on 14 October and its Stukas dropped 550 tonnes of bombs, while German infantry surrounded the three factories.
 Stukageschwader 1, 2, and 77 had largely silenced Soviet artillery on the eastern bank of the Volga before turning their attention to the shipping that was once again trying to reinforce the narrowing Soviet pockets of resistance.
 The 62nd Army had been cut in two and, due to intensive air attack on its supply ferries, was receiving much less material support.
 With the Soviets forced into a 1 km strip of land on the western bank of the Volga, over 1,208 Stuka missions were flown in an effort to eliminate them.

 The Soviet bomber force, the Aviatsiya Dal'nego Deystviya (Long Range Aviation; ADD), having taken crippling losses over the past 18 months, was restricted to flying at night.
 The Soviets flew 11,317 night sorties over Stalingrad and the Don-bend sector between 17 July and 19 November.
 These raids caused little damage and were of nuisance value only.

-On 8 November, substantial units from Luftflotte 4 were withdrawn to combat the Allied landings in North Africa.
-The German air arm found itself spread thinly across Europe, struggling to maintain its strength in the other southern sectors of the Soviet-German front.

 As historian Chris Bellamy notes, the Germans paid a high strategic price for the aircraft sent into Stalingrad: the Luftwaffe was forced to divert much of its air strength away from the oil-rich Caucasus, which had been Hitler's original grand-strategic objective.